squadracer/locale_ninja/README.md

 # 🥷 LocaleNinja

-A git based gem to manage translations in your Ruby on Rails app.
+A Git-based gem to manage translations in your Ruby on Rails app.

 LocaleNinja simplifies the management of translations on a website.
 Unlike traditional solutions that require connecting to an external platform, LocaleNinja is a Git-based gem  installed directly in your project, allowing you to maintain full control over your translations without relying on a third-party service.